-BAE Systems in Saudi Ārabia
+BAE Systems in

 guests at the event: "The Joint Strike Fighter is a giant step forward for unity of effort and meeting the security challenges of the 21st century.

 The F-35 is setting the

 important market for

 BAE Systems for many

 decades and we see the

 opportunity for this to continue and strengthen into the

 future.
 We have been pursuing a strategy to transition

 our Saudi business from a

 UK-centric export sales

 operation to a significant in-

 Kingdom presence and to

 firmly establish Saudi Arabia

 as an important market.
 In

 line with this strategy we

-cant investments in the
+have been making significant investments in the

 Industrialisation is a key

 feature of the modernisation

 programme and the commitment to Typhoon will

 allow us to build on the

 established Tornado support activity.
 We also see

 opportunities for new business in other areas.
 As in the

 UK, Typhoon and Tornado

 are expected to operate side

 by side for many years and

 our in-country investments

 are expected to generate

 returns for our shareholders

 Turning to our portfolio of

-businesses in Europe,
+businesses in Europe.

-Saab has had a good six

-months and MBDA is perover many decades.
+Saab has had a good six months and MBDA is perover many decades.

-European business
+European business Kingdom.

-of classhames bean beauting signifistandard for close co-operation between government and our partners in industry."
-He added that it

-was a catalyst for "interdependence with close international
+standard for close He added that it was a catalyst for

 forming well, with good

 future opportunities.
 We

 were pleased to receive the

 commitment to a long-term

 partnering agreement, including development work

 This is excellent news

 in terms of preserving

 capabilities and business

 within MBDA.
 We have also

+continued to execute the

+divestment of those businesses that were non-core to

+our strategy.
+After a lengthy

+regulatory process the Atlas

+sale was completed in

+The decision to sell Airbus

+was a very significant step in

+delivering our strategy.
+We

 for complex weapons.